Get The Help You Need (504) 586-5200

 November 5th, 2018

-By Zach Christiansen of The Bowling Christiansen Law Firm, A Professional Law Corporation on Monday, November 5, 2018.
+By Zach Christiansen of The Bowling Law Firm, A Professional Law Corporation on Monday, November 5, 2018.
 NEW ORLEANS, Louisiana.
 Medical malpractice claims can often provide a recovery to cover a family member’s personal injury resulting from medical errors.
 This money can cover additional medical care that may be needed, nursing care, or rehabilitation expenses.
 Wrongful death claims can also provide families with additional compensation for funeral expenses.
 But what happens when hospice staff make a mistake?
 What happens when a family loses a loved one sooner than expected or if a loved one suffers when a funeral is already being planned?
-Do families have the right to sue when a loved one is hurt due to negligent hospice......
+Do families have the right to sue when a loved one is hurt due to negligent hospice care?......

 read more